• Home

 Internally (wear) generated

 Wear particles, which are generated from normal operation, come from pumps, cylinders, and hydraulic motors; rubber compounds from hoses and seals; and varnishes from the breakdown of oil additives.
-This type of contamination is generally avoidable when is care taken on the products.
-However, products do eventually need to be replaced; for example, when rust occurs on steel products.
+This type of contamination is generally avoidable when care is taken on the products.
+However, products do eventually need to be replaced, for example, when rust occurs on steel products.
 Internally generated contamination depends primarily on the type of products going on an application.

 This is an example of thrust plate phonographing in a hydraulic pump, which is caused by large particle (sand, metal shavings, etc.) contamination.
 The circular scoring on the thrust plate face resembles grooves on a record.